-- There is already a local Serena Runtime or Oracle Enterprise with the schema.
-This is a binary only install. - You do not want to install any of the process model demo products. - You want to a install a local server, with a local Serena Runtime or Oracle Enterprise RDBMS but without a schema, to communicate with a remote Windows or UNIX database.
+- There is already a local Oracle Enterprise with the schema.
+This is a binary only install. - You do not want to install any of the process model demo products. - You want to a install a local server, with a local Oracle Enterprise RDBMS but without a schema, to communicate with a remote Windows or UNIX database.